Posted by marilynch

 To meet up for an interview….

-To be rewarded by the views along General Jim Moore Boulevard….
+To be rewarded with beautiful views of the Monterey Bay found along General Jim Moore Boulevard…

 To show my little sister how it’s done….